Dry Matter & Calorie Calculator

-In short, DMB is useful because the nutritional analysis you’ll find on the packaging will never tell the full story.
+Dry matter basis (DMB) is useful because the nutritional analysis you’ll find on the packaging will never tell the full story.
 Manufacturers analyses are based on total weight - including water.
 This is why different kinds of food appear to contain such strikingly different amounts of protein, fat, fibre, and ash.
-A tinned wet food contains a lot more water than a than a dry kibble-based food, and the so-called 'Guaranteed Analysis’ on the pack doesn’t take that into account.
+A tinned wet food contains a lot more water than a than a dry kibble-based food, and the ‘Guaranteed Analysis’ on the pack doesn’t take that into account.

 Tip: Look for the 'Guaranteed Analysis' or 'Analytical Constituents' on the packaging.